 It was bad at the very end, for him, for all of us.
 I started him on the last medication he would ever need.
 I insisted on doing it myself.

 On the last day I saw him alive, I entered his room to say goodbye before hitting the road.
 He was still grumpy from having just been changed by a new CNA, but his ties to this world were thinning fast.
 On the previous evening he had asked me out of the blue if I knew the population of Rising City, his home town, and declared his intention to call his dad and his brother, both long dead.

 “You can get in touch with them later,” I said.
 He nodded.
 I imagined them waving to him from behind the curtain.

-After sitting with him for a while, I put my hand on his shrunken chest over his heart, said, “I love you, Dad,” kissed his forehead, and stood up.
+I put my hand on his shrunken chest over his heart, said, “I love you, Dad,” kissed his forehead, and stood up.
 He raised his left hand weakly and said, “Thank you.”
 I had trained him long ago in how to say “I love you” back, but his “thank you” seemed to fit.

 Two days later, my sister called to tell him she loved him.
 He died two minutes later.
 He had been waiting for her.

 And so two fathers, both troubled men who nonetheless passed out of earthly existence in the company of loving families.

 Had I gotten enough fathering from them?
 Enough for what?
 I didn’t feel gappy, and I had been lucky to find a few stand-in fathers along life’s way.

 Enough to sit in my dad’s recliner, now pulled up to my hearth, nod to the photo book containing a few images of my birth father, and consider myself fortunate for having gotten what fathering I had, considering all the closed-off fathers preceding the two more recently deceased.
 The rest was up to me to work into the story I came in bearing.
 Fatherless Merlin had come in with even less.